-- 1. The net free area of the arrestor shall not be less than four times the net free area of the outlet of the chimney flue it serves. - 2.
+- 1. The net free area of the arrestor shall be not less than four times the net free area of the outlet of the chimney flue it serves. - 2.
 The arrestor screen shall have heat and corrosion resistance equivalent to 19-gage galvanized steel or 24-gage stainless steel. - 3.
-Openings shall not permit the passage of spheres having a diameter greater than $\frac{1}{2}$ inch (13 mm) nor block the passage of spheres having a diameter less than $\frac{3}{8}$ inch (10 mm).

-4. The spark arrestor shall be accessible for cleaning and the screen or chimney cap shall be removable to allow for cleaning of the chimney flue.
+Openings shall not permit the passage of spheres having a diameter greater than 1/2 inch (12.7 mm) nor block the passage of spheres having a diameter less than 3/8 inch (9.5 mm). - 4.
+The spark arrestor shall be accessible for cleaning and the screen or chimney cap shall be removable to allow for cleaning of the chimney flue.

 R1003.9.3 Rain caps.
-Where a masonry or metal rain cap is installed on a masonry chimney, the net free area under the cap shall not be less than four times the net free area of the outlet of the chimney flue it serves.
+Where a masonry or metal rain cap is installed on a masonry chimney, the net free area under the cap shall be not less than four times the net free area of the outlet of the chimney flue it serves.